 What is the goal of a burst test?

-The aim of a burst test is to determine the maximum pressure load at which a packaging (sterile barrier) fails under internal pressure.
+The aim of a burst test in the area of medical product testing is to determine the maximum pressure load at which a packaging (sterile barrier) fails under internal pressure.
 The pressure is gradually increased until the packaging bursts to evaluate the sealing force.

 The purpose of the test is to ensure that the packaging opens at the seal seam and that the material does not break.
 The burst pressure can be used as a parameter for further tests, such as an in-process inspection.